 Mills and Mary Taylor Riddick had fourteen children, ten who lived to maturity.
 In 1820 they moved from Old Place plantation to Main Street Suffolk with their children.

-In 1837, a fire swept down Main Streetand burned several of Mills Riddick’s buildings including his own residence.
+In 1837, a fire swept down Main Street and burned several of Mills Riddick’s buildings including his own residence.
 The insurance settlement, some $5,600.00, paid for the construction of his new Greek Revival home – Riddick’s Folly.

 Mills Riddick lived at Riddick’s Folly a short five years.
-He died in the ladies parlor now the office for the museum’s staff.
+He died in the ladies parlor which is now the office for the museum’s staff.
 After his death, Mary Taylor choose to move to a smaller dwelling about one block south of their grand home.
 Riddick’s Folly fell to their ten children in equal shares until one of her younger sons, Nathaniel Riddick, purchased his siblings shares and owned Riddick’s Folly outright at the young age of 25.

 Nathaniel and his wife, Missouri Ann Jones Kilby Riddick, had moved into the house the same year his parents did in 1839.
-They had their first child, Anna Mary Riddick, in 1841 followed by four other siblings.
+They had their first child, Anna Mary Riddick, in 1841 followed by five other siblings.
 Nathaniel was a lawyer with a growing practice that soon outgrew the gentlemen’s library which prompted him to construct a law office on the property in 1851.
 Nathaniel’s political reputation earned him 12 consecutive years representing Suffolk and Nansemond County in the Virginia House of Delegates.
 At the beginning of Civil War, in 1862, Nathaniel relocated his family to Petersburg, Virginia leaving his home to be taken by General John J. Peck as his Union headquarters.
-He and his family returned to Riddick’s Folly in 1865 to find it looted and vandalized.
+Nathaniel and his family returned to Riddick’s Folly in 1865 to find it looted and vandalized.

 After the war Nathaniel still sought out a role in public life, serving as a judge in the town of Suffolk in the late 1870’s.
 He also was the mayor of Suffolk for seven years.
 He died in his law office in 1882.